developmentseed/pearl-backend/services/api/README.md

 ### Environment Variables

+In development mode it is easier to add a `.env` to this folder to set environment variables, as the server loads them using [dotenv](https://www.npmjs.com/package/dotenv) module.

+#### Authentication with Auth0

+Please refer to [Auth0 guide on Express configuration](https://auth0.com/blog/complete-guide-to-nodejs-express-user-authentication/) and set the following variables:

+- AUTH0_ISSUER_BASE_URL
+- AUTH0_CLIENT_ID

 #### `AZURE_STORAGE_CONNECTION_STRING` [optionalish]

 Required in order to upload & save base models.
 If the `AZURE_STORAGE_CONNECTION_STRING` env var